micmejia/bible-dump/AMPC/Hebrews/Heb 7.md

 ###### 21

-For those who formerly became priests received their office without its being confirmed by the taking of an oath by God, but this One was designated _and_ addressed _and_ saluted with an oath, The Lord has sworn and will not regret it _or_ change His mind, You are a Priest forever _according to the order of Melchizedek_.
+For those who formerly became priests received their office without its being confirmed by the taking of an oath by God, but this One was designated and addressed and saluted with an oath, The Lord has sworn and will not regret it or change His mind, You are a Priest forever according to the order of Melchizedek.

 ###### 22